 Austria experiences continental weather in the eastern part.
-Low pressure is formed in summer and the winters are followed with cold and dry wind.
-Austria also experiences temperate climate due to the Mediterranean high systems.
+Low pressure is formed in summer and the winters are followed by cold and dry wind.
+Austria also experiences a temperate climate due to the Mediterranean high systems.

 The extreme northern and southern part of Austria experiences the continental weather of Europe.
 There is a considerable dip in the temperature due to the cold winds of Eastern Europe.
 This type of weather brings foggy weather.
 The weather becomes extremely cold and tourists are advised to bring their warm clothes.